Last Updated on 03/31/26 by Rose Palmer

 The Ruby Princess ship details

-By today’s standards, the Ruby is not an overly large ship, but she is large enough to provide a lot of amenities.
+By today’s standards, the Ruby was not an overly large ship, but she was large enough to provide a lot of amenities.

 The stats: